Low-barrier shelter residents say staff abuse them amid ‘terrible’ conditions during COVID-19

 “If you go to quarantine, there is no guarantee you will be tested,” Jones said, referring to her personal experience.
 “Some of the women have got to quarantine and returned without being tested.
 And they’re not retesting to make sure you don’t still have the virus in your system before you return.”

 Following the shelter’s first coronavirus case, Beltran was told by her clients that staff vacated a floor for deep cleaning due to a possible COVID-19 outbreak.
-Sixty to 70 residents on that floor were sent to a dining room on another floor, crowded alongside other women in the shelter, according to Beltran.

 Jones and Thompson recalled this incident, stating the dining room was so crowded they could barely breathe.